 Individuals who have celiac disease should never eat any product containing even the smallest amount of gluten that contains gliadin, as it takes only one molecule to trigger the destructive response.

 There are variations in the statistics for celiac disease prevalence around the world, and researchers are continuing to refine these numbers, primarily because scientific understanding of this common condition is increasing and testing methods are improving.
 Researchers currently estimate that as many as 1% of the population (1 in 100-133 Canadians) have celiac disease.
 Having family members with the condition increases an individual’s risk of developing celiac disease.
-For example, the greatest risk is for those who have a sibling, child, or parent with the disease, as two in ten individuals in this group (20%) will also have the disease.
-Also at greater risk, but not as high as 20%, are those who have a second-degree relative such as a grandparent, aunt, uncle, or cousin with celiac disease.
+The greatest risk is for those who have a sibling, child, or parent with the disease, as two in ten individuals in this group (20%) will also have the disease.
+Also at greater risk, but not as high, are those who have a second-degree relative such as a grandparent, aunt, uncle, or cousin with celiac disease.
+Persons with Down syndrome have an increased likelihood of developing celiac disease.

 While a few individuals who have celiac disease do not show any obvious effects, some common symptoms include iron deficiency anemia, diarrhea, weight loss, fatigue, breathlessness, cramps, bloating, irritability, and skin problems.
 Initially, these symptoms may be confused with other gastrointestinal (GI) conditions such as irritable bowel syndrome, lactose intolerance, or inflammatory bowel disease.
 It is possible that individuals who have undiagnosed GI troubles could actually have celiac disease.